Big Kimshew Creek

 The creek is known for its whitewater rapids and waterfalls.
-Its discharge fluctuates dramatically between spring snowmelt and the autumn, ranging from 10 to 1000 cuft/s.
+Its discharge fluctuates dramatically between spring, when it carries snowmelt, and autumn, ranging from 10 to 1000 cuft/s.

 Geography

 The creek rises in a meadow 1 mile (1.6 km) northwest of Table Mountain in the southern extreme of the national forest.
 It flows south into a gorge, receiving Keyser Creek from the right, and Little Kimshew Creek from the left shortly after.
 At the Little Kimshew confluence it turns west, then again southwest, through a valley over 1200 ft deep.
-It is joined by Little Rock Creek just above the confluence with the West Branch Feather.
+It is joined by Little Rock Creek just above the confluence with the West Branch Feather River.
 The creek's mouth is situated about 2.5 mi south of Stirling City.